People

 Former postdocs

-• Dr. Mohamed Zeineldin – Postdoctoral Researcher, USDA
+• Mohamed Zeineldin – Postdoctoral Researcher, USDA

-• Dr. Mohea Couturier – Postdoctoral Researcher, Research Group of Microbiology, Department of Bioengineering Sciences, Vrije Universiteit Brussel
+• Mohea Couturier – Postdoctoral Researcher, Research Group of Microbiology, Department of Bioengineering Sciences, Vrije Universiteit Brussel

 Former undergraduate assistants